-Maia Santell and her backing band House Blend have been performing around the Pacific Northwest for twenty years at nightclubs, casinos, festivals, dances, cruises, special events, weddings and wedding receptions.
+Seattle veteran jazz and blues singer Maia Santell and her backing band House Blend have been a mainstay in the Northwest music scene for nearly three decades, at nightclubs, casinos, lounges, festivals, dances, concerts, cruises, restaurants, special events, corporate parties and wedding receptions.

 Maia Santell on vocals, Al Alto on guitar, Derick Polk on bass,

-Ted Dortch on saxophone and Bruce Simpson on drums.
+Ted Dortch on saxophone and Mike Slivka on drums.

 Manha De Carnaval